jconorgrogan/Rotational-Numbers/README.md

 ## 3. Prime and Factor Identification via Rotational Overlap

-When visualizing these nodes' rotations around the circle, a distinct property, termed 'rotational overlap', becomes evident.
-It pertains to the alignment of nodes corresponding to different numbers upon being rotated by their associated angles.

 Given a set of `N` nodes, each node `k` has an associated angle:

 \[ \theta_k = \frac{2\pi(k-1)}{N} \]

 On rotating each node by its respective angle, no two nodes will overlap with the starting positions of any nodes throughout a full rotation unless a divisor relationship exists between them.

-This geometric representation leads to an intuitive method for discerning prime numbers and factorizing composites:
+This geometric representation leads to an intuitive method for discerning prime numbers and factorizing composites.

-The following operators are utiized in ENT:
+The following operators (which have a lot of connection with signal processing) are used in ENT:
 | Operator       | Mathematical Basis         | Effect on Nodes | Core Mathematical Components  | DSP Connection      |
 | -------------- | -------------------------- | --------------- | ----------------------------- | ------------------- |
 | Addition       | Appending new nodes        | Addition of new nodes and recalibration to maintain equidistance | theta(n) = 2pi(n-1) / (n+a) | Superposition Principle |